NORCAT: History

 NORCAT was created by Cambrian College dean Darryl Lake as part of a job-retention strategy to help employ local graduates and keep them in the Greater Sudbury area.
-Lake was inspired by the innovation centers in Finland, including Technopolis Oyj, and with former Cambrian College president Glenn Crombie, adapted a model to apply to Northern Ontario.
+Lake was inspired by the innovation centres in Finland, including Technopolis Oyj, and with former Cambrian College president Glenn Crombie, adapted a model to apply to Northern Ontario.

 NORCAT was incorporated on March 28, 1995, operating in Cambrian College with a training centre in downtown Sudbury.
+In its early years, NORCAT also developed early distance-learning initiatives, including CD-based and internet-based training programs, expanding access to mining and operational health and safety training beyond traditional classroom delivery.

+In 1997, NORCAT acquired the former Fecunis Adit mine in Onaping, Ontario, which later became the NORCAT Underground Centre.
+The facility provided a working environment for hands-on training, technology demonstrations, and mining innovation activities.

-On October 23, 1998, the Honourable Chris Hodgson, Minister of Northern Development and Mines and Chair of the Northern Ontario Heritage Fund Corporation Corporation opened NORCAT's 32,000-square-foot facility, located on the Cambrian College campus.
+On October 23, 1998, the Honourable Chris Hodgson, Minister of Northern Development and Mines and Chair of the Northern Ontario Heritage Fund Corporation Corporation supported the opening of NORCAT's 32,000-square-foot facility, located on the Cambrian College campus.
 With laboratory and shop space leased at full capacity to local mine technology companies, NORCAT’s Innovation and Commercialization Centre was conceived.
 With donations from local mining companies and funding from the federal and provincial government, the new Innovation and Commercialization Centre opened in 2009 on the grounds of Cambrian College.
-Since its opening, 2 expansions have been added to the building to meet the demand for shop space.